 The book and tool list for students in the Medical Office Administration & Coding Program is intended to be a minimum requirement to complete the program.
 Tool and book costs are approximately \$3,135.
-Purchase or lease your laptop computer before school begins.
+The book and tool list will be provided no later than the first day of class.
+The estimated price does not include mark-up for program students or sales tax.